joshicola/gear-building-gui/README.md

 This is a prototype and a work-in-progress that will take time and concerted effort to make ready for public release.
 Below are some of the proposed functionality for future development.
-It is envisioned that the following sections will have their own "tab" in the PyQt gui.
+The following sections have their own "tab" in the PyQt gui.

 ### Manifest

 Although the manifest portion is the most developed, it requires some additional functionality to make it truly useful:

+* Need to add max/min vals and array size
 * load and parse existing manifest.json file
 * load and display options from gear specification where required
 * validate entries with respects to the gear specification